 Also, you may find it interesting to see that the most popular tables are not for poker or blackjack but rather for a simple Chinese game: Baccarat.

-The largest casino in the world
+The largest casino in Asia

-Although Macau has far fewer tables and casinos than Las Vegas, it has eight of the top ten largest casinos in the world with the number one spot taken by The Venetian which was the first to open and the largest occupying a total of 546,000 square feet, over 4,000 gaming tables and an indoor arena that can host up to 15,000 people (I can testify as I attended a company event there and it was massive!).
-The Venetian is a massive undertaking and you can spend an entire day inside its complex, hotel, bars, restaurants, stores and entertainment options and never have to step outside.
-In case you were wondering, the second largest casino, The City of Dreams, is also in Macau.
-Source
+Although Macau has far fewer tables and casinos than Las Vegas, it has five of the top ten largest casinos in the world with the number two spot taken by The Venetian which was the first to open and the largest occupying a total of 546,000 square feet, over 4,000 gaming tables and an indoor arena that can host up to 15,000 people (I can testify as I attended a company event there and it was massive!).
+First place goes to WinStar World Casino in Oklahoma, USA at an impressive 600,000 square feet!

 De facto pegged currency